5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 Tip: Visit in the early morning or late afternoon for the most vibrant rock hues.

-Current Hours: Open daily.
+Summer Hours: Open daily.
 Park: 5:00am-9:00pm.
-Visitor & Nature Center: Mon-Sun 9:00am – 5:00pm (Winter Hours) and 8:00am – 7:00pm (Summer Hours).
-Check their official site for updates.
+Visitor & Nature Center: 8:00am – 7:00pm

 How Much?
 Free